-Click the Record Arm (\odot) button to record-enable the track.
+Click the Record Arm $(\Theta)$ button to record-enable the track.
 When you begin audio recording, the audio signal will be recorded to this track.

 Tip: You can select record-enable multiple tracks by pressing and holding Ctrl (Windows) or % (macOS) while clicking the Arm button to each track (in the upper half of the window or in the channel strips).
+You can also adjust the Rec Arm behavior in the Preferences menu.